tonineri/viya4-openldap/README.md

 ## Description

-Based on [osixia/openldap](https://github.com/osixia/docker-openldap), this script streamlines the establishment of a dedicated namespace for OpenLDAP, deploying it effortlessly with default user and group configurations.
+Based on [bitnami/openldap](https://github.com/bitnami/containers/tree/main/bitnami/openldap), this script streamlines the establishment of a dedicated namespace for OpenLDAP, deploying it effortlessly with default user and group configurations.
-The tool **only** supports encrypted connection to port **636**.
+The tool supports unencrypted connection to port **1389** (LDAP) and encrypted connection to port **1636** (LDAPS).

 ![Divider](/.design/divider.png)